 We have adjusted the accompanying consolidated balance sheet as of April 30, 2021 to reclassify \$4.8 million from accounts receivable, net, to other current assets, to conform with our current presentation.
-This reclassification had no impact on the previously reported net income or comprehensive income.
+This reclassification had no impact on the previously reported net income and comprehensive income and operating cash flows.